-Mason's projects include Master Planning of the DreamWorks Campus, Sony Picture Campus Master Plan, Loyola Marymount University Campus Master Plan (as well as the William H. Hannon Library, the Life Sciences Building, the Von der Ahe Student Center, the School of Film and Television and Student Replacement Housing), while notable Los Angeles projects include the Four Seasons Hotel, Bacara Resort and Spa Santa Barbara, Beverly Hilton Hotel, Regent Beverly Wilshire, Loews Hotel Santa Monica, Malibu Beach Inn, Shore Hotel- Santa Monica; 17 Warner Bros./ Warner Music / Warner Records projects; Endeavor, William Morris, and Paradigm Talent Agencies; Culver Studios EIR and Master Plan Development; and numerous OSHPD projects for Kaiser Permanente and the Jewish Homes for the Aging.
-Other projects include postproduction facilities for Four Media/Liberty Media/Ascent Media, Formosa Hollywood and Picture Shop, and Telepictures TV, as well as studio expansion for DreamWorks and Sony Imageworks.
-Mr. Mason has developed the “Intent of Design” Initial Guaranteed Maximum Price / IGMP method, a comprehensive, holistic project delivery method which he implemented for over 30 years and over 200 projects.
-He is a frequent speaker on this subject and has been a guest lecturer on Harvard GSD Project Management Executive Program since 2010.
+Mason's projects include Master Planning of the Culver Studios Campus and build out for Amazon Complex, DreamWorks Campus and subsequent build out, Sony Picture Campus Master Plan and subsequent build out, Loyola Marymount University Campus Master Plan (as well as the William H. Hannon Library, the Life Sciences Building, the Von der Ahe Student Center and the School of Film and Television), while other notable Los Angeles area projects include the Four Seasons Hotel, Bacara Resort and Spa Santa Barbara, Beverly Hilton Hotel Renovation, Regent Beverly Wilshire Renovation, Loews Hotel Santa Monica, 17 Warner Bros./ Warner Music / Warner Records projects, Endeavor and William Morris and Paradigm Talent Agencies and numerous OSHPD projects for Kaiser Permanente and the Jewish Homes for the Aging.
+Other projects include postproduction facilities for Four Media/Liberty Media/Ascent Media, and Picture Head and Formosa, Telepictures TV Studio and Animation Studios expansion for Warner Bros and Sony Imageworks and projects for Spotify and Netflix as well as large custom homes in the Los Angeles area.
+Mr. Mason has developed the Intent of Design Initial Guaranteed Maximum Price / IGMP method, a comprehensive, holistic team focused collaborative project delivery method which he has implemented since 1984 on over 150 projects.
+He is a frequent speaker on this subject and is a guest lecturer on Harvard GSD Project Management Executive Program since 2011.